 Therefore, day 3 biopsies require the removal of a greater proportion of the total embryo mass.
 Moreover, because each cell is less differentiated on day three, the cells that are removed from a day 3 embryo may have otherwise contributed to the formation of the fetus.
 By contrast, day 5 trophectoderm biopsy removes a much smaller proportion of the overall embryo mass and those cells are exclusively from the placental compartment.

 Research recently performed at RMANJ and published in a peer-reviewed journal (Fertility & Sterility) demonstrates that day 3 biopsy is harmful to embryos, resulting in a 39% reduction in the embryo’s chance to become a healthy baby.
 Obtaining a small amount of genetic DNA from the trophectoderm at the blastocyst stage (day 5) did not impair the embryo’s ability to implant.
 Furthermore, trophectoderm biopsy has been shown to be more accurate than cleavage-stage biopsy because there is more DNA for genetic analysis.

 Previous studies that have attempted to examine the potential benefits of PGD for aneuploidy screening on IVF pregnancy rates have failed to do so.
 This may be best explained by some of the limitations of the actual technique and timing of embryo biopsy.
 While the benefits of preventing genetic disorders may have outweighed this detriment, there now is a safer, more reliable option and trophectoderm biopsy is fast-becoming the standard of care.

-For these reasons, RMANJ only performs biopsy at Day 5 when 200 or more cells have developed, and cells are taken from then trophectoderm or outer layer of the embryo.
+For these reasons, RMA only performs biopsy at Day 5 when 200 or more cells have developed, and cells are taken from the trophectoderm or outer layer of the embryo.